core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 #### Consecutive allocations

 On subsequent allocation request(s), the organization must demonstrate the exhaustion of the prior range.
 These conditions need to be asserted by the assigned expert(s).

-If that extra-allocation is done within 3 years from the last allocation, the experts need to discuss this request on the CORE working group mailing list and a WG consensus needs to be obtained before allocating new Mega-Range.
+If that extra-allocation is done within 3 years from the last allocation, the experts need to discuss this request on the CORE working group mailing list and consensus needs to be obtained before allocating new Mega-Range.

 ### Initial contents of the Registry